clarin-eric/handbook-development/docs/general-guidelines/security.md

 # Security

-## Protection against vulnerability exploitationties
+## Protection against vulnerability exploitation

 General guideline: vulnerability checks/scans should be applied regularly (on pushes, on release, while deployed) at code and/or binary levels